-Special education personnel will be included in all staff development activities related to literacy and reading, as well as any State or regional training based on new legislation and implementation of the revised State frameworks, California Common Core State Standards, and District-mandated instructional programs.
+Special education personnel will be included in all staff development activities related to literacy, as well as any State or regional training based on new legislation and implementation of the revised State frameworks, California State Standards, and District-mandated instructional programs.
 The participation will include District-sponsored training, site-based staff development, co-planning, co-teaching, grade-level meetings, coaching, and peer observation, etc. in the area of literacy and language arts that includes:

-Information about current literacy and learning research;

-- An understanding of the role and use of assessment in determining appropriate instruction and intervention that includes benchmark assessment and progress monitoring for academic gains in reading achievement; - Implementation of State-adopted standards and frameworks; and - Research-based instructional strategies, including best practices, for teaching reading and writing to a wide range of diverse learners.
+- Information about current literacy and learning research - An understanding of the role and use of assessment in determining appropriate instruction and intervention that includes benchmark assessment and progress monitoring for academic gains in reading achievement - Implementation of State-adopted standards and frameworks - Research-based instructional strategies, including best practices, for teaching reading and writing to a wide range of diverse learners that includes a structured literacy approach for students who demonstrate characteristics typical of dyslexia

-In addition, special education instructional personnel will be included in the curriculum materials selection process, in order to support alignment with California Common Core State Standards.
+In addition, special education instructional personnel will be included in the curriculum materials selection process, in order to support alignment with California State Standards.
 Special education personnel will be included in staff development activities related to literacy and reading, as well as any State or regional training based on new legislation and implementation of the revised State frameworks, content standards, and District-mandated instructional programs.